A. W. Ristine

-Albert Welles Ristine (May 1, 1878 – December 13, 1935) was an American football player and coach.
+Albert Welles Ristine (May 1, 1878 – December 13, 1935) was an American college football player and coach.
 He served as the seventh head football coach at Iowa State University in Ames, Iowa and he held that position for five seasons, from 1902 until 1906.
 His career coaching record at Iowa State was 36–10–1.
-This ranks him third at Iowa State in total wins and first at Iowa State in winning percentage.
+This ranks him tied for fourth at Iowa State in total wins and second at Iowa State in winning percentage.
 He attended Harvard University.
 He died at a physician's office in Virginia in 1935.